 February is National Inclusive Education month.
 As part of Inclusive Education Month, NBACL recognizes achievements and presents an award, on behalf of the Canadian Association for Community Living, to an individual or group who has made a significant contribution to inclusive education in their province or community.

 Inclusive Education Awards

-Each year, national certificates recognizing ongoing commitment to inclusive education are presented by the Canadian Association for Community Living (CACL), in recognition of teachers, students, and others who work every day to include all students in education and school life.
+Each year, national certificates recognizing ongoing commitment to inclusive education are presented by the Canadian Association for Community Living (CACL), in recognition of educators, students, and others who work every day to include all students in education and school life.

 Hosted by the Lieutenant-Governor of New Brunswick, the ceremony is the cornerstone celebration of National Inclusive Education Month (February) for NBACL.